-- Robert Califf, MD, FDA Commissioner Nominee, was cleared by the Senate today.
-He cleared cloture last night in the Senate with 49 votes (5 Republicans voted for Califf).
-Califf's confirmation comes after a yearlong wait for a permanent FDA commissioner.
+- Robert Califf, MD, FDA Commissioner Nominee, cleared the necessary votes in Senate HELP (Chair Murray, D-WA) full committee Executive Session today (here).
+Califf's confirmation will likely after a nearly yearlong wait for a permanent FDA commissioner.
 Acting Commissioner Janet Woodcock's interim tenure ended on November 15 last year.
-Califf has gone on the record stating his support of government negotiation for lowering drug prices, accelerated approvals, and leveraging data to improve all verticals within the health care system. - NEW; Dr. Califf is a "fan" of the Accelerated Approval pathway, but calls for Reform.
+Califf has gone on the record stating his support of government negotiation for lowering drug prices, accelerated approvals, and leveraging data to improve all verticals within the health care system. - NEW; Dr. Califf is a "fan" of the Accelerated Approval pathway, and called for Reform this week.
 He noted in an event with BIO President Michelle McMurray-Heath that clinical trial efficacy must be reaffirmed, with the creation of a centralized system to generate evidence.
 He has stated before the FDA must invest in rigorous follow-up once it grants accelerated approval and again cited technology as an essential tool in evaluating efficacy. - NEW: Dr. Califf's immediate priorities will likely include NEW Centers of Excellence, Supply Chain reforms, and improving the EUA process, given COVID lessons learned. - Or.
 Califf may add a COE for Cardiovascular & Neurological Sciences.
 He is a recognized Cardiovascular expert hence we could see the former COE, whole Alzheimer's and other potentially life-changing medicines are starting to flow through the agency.
 The FDA currently has four Centers of Excellence in Regulatory Science and Innovation (CERSIs), along with others, for instance Centers of Excellence in Digital Health. - Califf knows the current Supply Chain is tenuous, and investment in advance manufacturing is necessary to meet the urgent distribution needs precipitated by the pandemic. - Reforming the Emergency Use Authorization (EUA) process to include inclusion of robust data that informs EUA designation.
-FDA was criticized for approving COVID therapies potentially too quickly but the agency knew it was in the middle of a public health crisis - FDA User Fee bills (UFAs) will be Califf's first job in 2H 2022, and he will make his mark.
+FDA was criticized for approving COVID therapies potentially too quickly but the agency knew it was in the middle of a public health crisis - FDA User Fee bills (UFAs) will be Califf's first job in 3Q22, and he will make his mark.
 Califf must tackle reauthorization of the UFAs (Fall 2022 for FY23-27), where industry-impactful policies typically get tacked on.
 It's no secret that FDA receives industry fees to approve (or not approve) applications for new drugs, biologics, biosimilars, medical devices & diagnostics.
 Sen. Burr (NC) noted that the fees have become exorbitant, which may weaken FDA's accountability to Congress. - Califf calls himself a Big Data guy.
-Califf cites leveraging real world evidence (RWE) based on data analysis via digital technology.
+Califf noted last month, as he cites leveraging real world evidence (RWE) based on data analysis via digital technology.
 Given Califf's experience in the healthcare and tech sectors; he could pave the way for an expedited review process for entities using innovative CT design, focused on diversity, and inclusion and outreach to marginalized populations.
-FDA has faced significant criticism this year for some of its approvals that were predicated on homogenous clinical trials (Aduhelm-BIIB, Keytruda-MRK; Opdivo-BMY).
-NOTE: see our prior analyses for more details here. - UP NEXT / OUR TAKE: Concern over opioids and abortion politics may slow down the cadence of Califf's progress as FDA Commissioner.
-Califf will also be at the helm when the Aduhelm (FDA-Industry) investigation results are made public via OIG, per Janet Woodcock's request.
-Recently,
+FDA has faced significant criticism this year for some of its approvals that were predicated on homogenous clinical trials (AduhelmBIIB, Keytruda-MRK; Opdivo-BMY).
+NOTE: see our prior analyses for more details here. - UP NEXT / OUR TAKE: The full Senate will vote; possibly this month.
+We think Califf will be confirmed, potentially by the end of February, as 51 votes is a low bar.
+Some other thoughts at the moment: - Califf inherits a COVID testing crisis.
+His commitment to streamlining the COVID test approval process upon confirmation may come into play sooner than he anti.
+Americans are clamoring for COVID tests as Omicron rages.
+We could see his EUA reforms have an immediate impact on COVID testing manufacturers.
+(Abbott, Intrivo, OraSure, and Quidel and others).